MoralCode/ErgPower/plan.md

 	house? (this is kinda the ultimate vision)
 	- Convert a real bike? (greenmicrogym already did this)

-# Process

-The goal is to do this in a free and open way so that anyone who is sufficiently interested can pick this up where I left off.
-The idea for this came from [Relativity](https://github.com/relativty/Relativty), the open-source Build-it-yourself VR headset and My hope is that I can at least get this project to the same place, evenif it never reaches commercial development

-- ideally videotape experiments or at least the process for setting one up so others can replicate it
-- public Documentation (this repo) for the gory details
--

 # Materials
 ## Tools